Yorktown Victory Center

-To gain an understanding of events that led to America’s war for independence and the development of the new nation, start your tour at the Yorktown Victory Center, a museum of the American Revolution operated by the Commonwealth of Virginia.
+To gain an understanding of events that led to America’s war for independence and the development of the new nation, start your tour at the Yorktown Victory Center, a museum of the American Revolution operated by the Commonwealth of Virginia’s Jamestown-Yorktown Foundation.

 In the encampment, historical interpreters explain medical and surgical practices and the role of the quartermaster in managing supplies.
 Soldiers demonstrate how to fire a musket and recruit and train “volunteers” for positions on an artillery crew, then fire a very loud artillery piece.

-Immerse yourself in 300 years of history and enjoy lodging in a hotel or bed and breakfast nestled among the village streets and paths or overlooking the York River.
-Here you can experience many 18th-century homes, visit the location where the surrender terms for the Battle of Yorktown were negotiated, and the home of the commander of the Virginia militia with its walls still bearing the scars of cannonballs fired upon the village in 1781.
+Immerse yourself in this charming riverfront village filled with years of history, and enjoy lodging in a hotel or bed and breakfast nestled among the village streets and paths or overlooking the York River.
+Here you can experience many 18th-century homes, visit the location where the surrender terms for the Battle of Yorktown were negotiated and the home of the commander of the Virginia militia with its walls still bearing the scars of cannonballs fired upon the village in 1781.
 Explore the battlefields, fortifications and historic buildings where American independence was won.
 Be sure to see the monument commissioned by the Continental Congress in 1781 and completed in 1884 to commemorate the victory at Yorktown and to memorialize those who lost their lives for freedom.

 Picturesque streets are the backdrop for art galleries and specialty shops.
 Visit the museums offering hands-on programs and exhibits.
-Stroll along the scenic riverwalk and relax on the sandy beach at river’s edge.
+Stroll along the scenic riverwalk, and relax on the sandy beach at river’s edge.
 Take a ride on our free trolley, then march to the beat of The Fifes and Drums of York Town.
-Relax and enjoy the riverfront and its charming 18th-century ambiance and reflect on the events that led to the creation of a new nation.
-Dine at one of our quaint restaurants, some with a beautiful view of the York River.
+Relax and enjoy the riverfront and its charming 18th-century ambiance, and reflect on the events that led to the creation of a new nation.
+Dine at one of our quaint restaurants, many with a beautiful view of the York River.

-When the sun goes down, don’t miss a sunset sail on the York River aboard the Schooner Alliance (April thru November) or a pirate adventure cruise aboard the Schooner Serenity (May-Sept).
+When the sun goes down, don’t miss a sunset sail on the York River aboard the Schooner Alliance (April–November) or a pirate adventure cruise with the kids (May–September).
 A visit to Yorktown is a must-see for anyone who wishes to fully understand the story of our nation’s birth.
 Americans won their independence here during the last major battle of the American Revolutionary War on October 19, 1781, when British troops surrendered to General George Washington and his French allies.
 Yorktown played a very important role in American history.